Hitman 2 (2018 video game): Gameplay

+Gameplay modes

+In addition to the single-player campaign, the game features several gameplay modes.
 Escalations are missions that include multiple stages.
 After completing each stage, the player will unlock the next stage which will increase the difficulty by adding additional targets or requirements (such as specific disguises or kill methods).
 Elusive targets are time-limited assassination missions that can only be attempted once.
 Contracts mode allows players to assign assassination targets, set requirements for their killings, and share their contracts with other players.

+Hitman 2 introduces two new game modes.
 In Sniper Assassin mode, players are tasked with eliminating targets from afar using a sniper rifle within 15 minutes.
 As in the main campaign, the NPC will react to the player's actions and each map has numerous assassination opportunities.
 This mode can be played solo or with other players, who will assume control of either Stone or Knight, characters who are equipped with concussive shockwave rounds and wall-piercing ammunition, respectively.
 Ghost Mode is a competitive, multiplayer mode in which two players must race against each other to eliminate assassination targets.
 Players start in the same location with no equipment.
 The two players cannot directly interact with each other but can see the other player's avatar and will be notified when the other performs certain actions.
 They also share a target and ghost crates that contain disguises and weapons the players can use.
 The players who last discovers the crates may be left with inferior gadgets.
 If a player eliminates the target, the other player will have 20 seconds to eliminate their target in their world.
 Successful elimination of a target scores one point; the player who receives five points wins the game.
 Players lose one point if they kill a non-target character.